engineer-kndegwa/bc-9-jibiza/README.md

 **A project done in fullfillment of the application process for Andela Cohort 9**

 >Why Jibiza?
 Jibiza is a swahili word meaning 'answer back' as translated into English.
-This formed the basis for why it was the name I settled for in regards to the **Quizz Application** project that I was assigned to accomplish.
+This formed the basis for why it was the name I settled for in regards to the **Quiz Application** project that I was assigned to accomplish.

-The Quiz Application is a ***console*** based application that should be used to present multiple choice questions that need be answered
+Jibiza is a ***console*** based application that should be used to present questions with multiple choice questions that need be answered

 The required commands for the application were: